 The organic certification application and recordkeeping process is not easy.
 And nobody ever says it’s fun.
 Understanding what’s allowed or prohibited can make your head spin.
-Enter AgriSecure.
-We are the only service ready and able to reduce the friction and stress of your certification.
+Enter MyFarm and your Account Executive or affiliated independent organic consultant.
+The right tools and support can reduce the friction and stress of your certification.
 Enough said.

 Don’t be afraid of organic certification

 The annual organic certification process can seem scary.
 And it’s one of the most common reasons farmers don’t take that important first step and begin the transition process.
-But if you want to take control of your profits with organic row crop production, AgriSecure can help.
-With our tools and expert support, you can get certified.
-We’ve helped dozens of family farms get certified for the first time.
-And we make renewals seamless and headache-free.
+But you can take control of your profits with organic row crop production.
+AgriSecure and its network of independent organic consultants have utilized MyFarm to help dozens of family farms get certified for the first time.
+And it makes renewals seamless and headache-free.

 Organic certification shouldn’t stand in the way of your dreams.
 With organic row crops, you can generate more income, strengthen your farming operation business, and preserve your fields and your livelihood.
 There will be challenges, including organic certification, and a steep learning curve to overcome.
-But with the right mindset and support, you can succeed with organic farming.
+But with the right mindset and the MyFarm platform, you can succeed with organic farming.

 How to become a certified organic row crop farmer